jenfoxbot/InteractiveSurveyGame/README.md

 # InteractiveSurveyGame
-API for an interactive survey game using
+API for an interactive survey game using the MaKey MaKey microcontroller.